nicode-io/The_Starting_Point/README.md

   ## Collaboration & feedback :
   I, [Nicolas](https://github.com/nicode-be), am at a start of a new career, it's a big change and it's so exciting !
   So feel strongly to give me any recommandation about my work, advice for future projects, and all comments you want.
-  Thanks by advance for that :heart:
+  Thanks you in advance :heart: